Top 50 Best Baseball Movies of All Time [2025]

 Average

-One of the most popular baseball movies of all time, Field of Dreams stars a cast headlined by actors such as Kevin Costner, Amy Madigan, James Earl Jones, Ray Liotta, and Burt Lancaster.
+Widely regarded as one of the most beloved baseball films ever made, Field of Dreams boasts a stellar cast, including Kevin Costner, Amy Madigan, James Earl Jones, Ray Liotta, and Burt Lancaster.

 20